andraugust/andraugust.github.io/quantum-3.md

 ## 2. Harmonic Oscillator

-The quantum harmonic oscillator is modeled with a quadratic potential energy function, just as the classical harmonic oscillator is.
+The quantum harmonic oscillator is modeled with a quadratic potential just like its classical counterpart.
 The Hamiltonian is

 $$